-As we explained here, “The 8-Minute Rule governs the process by which rehab therapists determine how many units they should bill to Medicare for the outpatient therapy services they provide on a particular date of service.”
+As we explained in this blog post, “The 8-Minute Rule governs the process by which rehab therapists determine how many units they should bill to Medicare for the outpatient therapy services they provide on a particular date of service.”
 In short, the 8-Minute Rule requires that therapists provide direct, one-on-one therapy for at least eight minutes to bill Medicare for a time-based code.
 While some commercial insurance companies also require that providers adhere to the 8-Minute Rule, others use the Substantial Portion Methodology (SPM), and still others allow for either.
 While both calculation methods require at least eight minutes of direct treatment per code, there is no cumulative component to SPM, so “if your leftover minutes come from a combination of services, you cannot bill for any of them unless one individual service totals at least eight minutes.”
-That said, in some cases, you might be able to bill for more units using SPM, so if the MA plan doesn’t have a preference, then it may behoove you to run the calculations for both.
+That said, in some cases, you might be able to bill for more units using SPM, so if the MA plan doesn't have a preference, then it may behoove you to run the calculations for both.

 Medicare requires rehab therapists to obtain a physician-certified POC; MA plans may not.

-As we discussed here, Medicare requires that all patients receiving physical, occupational, or speech therapy treatment be under the active care of a physician, which means therapy providers must “obtain a signed [and dated] plan of care certification within 30 days of a Medicare patient’s initial therapy visit.”
-Now, Medicare does not require that the certification come from the patient’s primary care physician—nor does it require that therapists obtain certification prior to initiating treatment.
-That said, to ensure that you’ll receive payment, you’ll want to be confident that you can obtain POC certification in a timely manner before providing services.
-Because MA plans are run by commercial companies, some may adhere to Medicare’s POC certification rule—and some may not.
+As we discussed in this blog post, Medicare requires that all patients receiving physical, occupational, or speech therapy treatment be under the active care of a physician, which means therapy providers must “obtain a signed [and dated] plan of care certification within 30 days of a Medicare patient's initial therapy visit.”
+Now, Medicare does not require that the certification come from the patient's primary care physician—nor does it require that therapists obtain certification prior to initiating treatment.
+That said, to ensure that you'll receive payment, you'll want to be confident that you can obtain POC certification in a timely manner before providing services.
+Because MA plans are run by commercial companies, some may adhere to Medicare's POC certification rule—and some may not.
 In fact, while Medicare does not require patients to obtain prior authorization before receiving therapy services, some MA plans do.
-So, to ensure you’re always in compliance, check with the specific MA plan provider—as well as your state practice act—before providing services.
+So, to ensure you're always in compliance, check with the specific MA plan provider—as well as your state practice act—before providing services.
 As a reminder, if an insurance company and your state practice act have different requirements, you should always adhere to the most stringent rule.